The Mediterranean Sea is one of the most popular cruising areas in the world and is home to many awe-inspiring historic sites and port cities.

 Split is Croatia’s liveliest coastal city and an enduring tourist destination thanks to its handsome architecture and intriguing ancient remains.
-Namely, the UNESCO World Heritage site Diocletian’s Palace – an ancient Roman palace which is still inhabited today and is integrated into the city.
+Namely, the UNESCO World Heritage site Diocletian’s Palace – an ancient Roman palace which is integrated with the city’s architecture.

 Split is also a major ferry hub for the Croatian islands and has a pleasant palm-lined harbourfront, a vibrant nightlife, and lots of small coves and beaches.

 Popular shore excursions in Split include city sightseeing tours, trips to nearby Trogir or Hvar, the ancient ruins at Salona, boat trips around the coast, and the Krka waterfalls.

 Thessaloniki is Greece’s second city and the largest in the north of the country.
 It has been an important city throughout history but suffered heavy damage in the Great Fire of 1917 so much of the centre is modern.
 It’s small and friendly and home to some of the best food in Greece.

 Key attractions include the Archaeological Museum, the Jewish Museum, the White Tower, the Arch of Galerius, the pretty historic quarter Ladadika, and an extensive waterfront.